• Skip to primary navigation

 • Red grapes are beautiful but green or purple grapes would work well, too.
 Just make sure they’re seedless!

 • If you can’t find shallots, use red onion or sweet onion.
-Or no onion!

 • Not crazy about thyme?
 Substitute an herb you like better, maybe chopped chives or parsley.
 Or just leave out the herbs.

 • If you don’t have maple syrup, use a couple of tablespoons of brown sugar, honey, or agave syrup to sweeten the sauce.
-Actually, the fruits are so sweet you could skip the sweetener.
+Actually, the fruits are so sweet you could probably skip the sweetener.

 Like to think outside of the box when it comes to holiday recipes?
 Looking for healthier alternatives to the traditional?
 Here’s a few more recipes that I think you’ll love.